TABLE OF CONTENTS

 Each officer shall be a member of the Board of Directors, which board shall also contain six (6) additional members, all of whom shall be elected at the annual meeting of the Association.
 They shall hold their offices for a period of two (2) years.
-In year 1 of the merger, three of the initial slate of directors will serve a three-year term.

 The officers and the Board of Directors thus constituted and elected shall conduct and control the affairs of the Association.

 In order to allow for the recruitment of a national board and the marketing and execution of the June 2022 Conference, the current officers and board will preside until June 2022.
 At the conference, a new slate of officers and board will be voted upon.